 Asphyxiates | Toxic Gases | Volatile Organic Compounds (VOCs) | Benzene | Explosive gases | Atmospheric pollution | Dust/Particulates | Noise & Vibration | Ionising Radiation | Calibration and Service | Hire

-Photoionization detectors (PIDs) are increasingly viewed as the best method for measurement of VOCs at exposure limit concentrations.
-However, capabilities and limitations of these instruments need to be understood so that a test results and subsequent decisions based on this important atmospheric monitoring technology are reliable.
+Photoionization detectors (PIDs) are increasingly viewed as the best method for the measurement of VOCs at exposure limit concentrations.
+However, the capabilities and limitations of these instruments need to be understood so that test results and subsequent decisions based on this important atmospheric monitoring technology are reliable.